matthewdeanmartin/blog/README.md

 ```

 Before the build command runs, it will detect Pipfile and try to run that.
 It Can't install pipenv w/o lock file (runs pipenv in 2.7!!)

+I since switched to poetry, not sure if the above is still true.

 ```bash
 # Worked 1x, no longer